Arijit-Debnath111/Image-Compression-with-PCA/README.md

 # Image-Compression-with-PCA
 It's an image which is taken and then reduced or compressed using PCA technique For this example an image of butterfly is considered.
+Then with the help of PCA technique the data points are ploted and principal component are plotted